vitobotta/hetzner-k3s/README.md

 - an Hetzner Cloud account
 - an Hetzner Cloud token: for this you need to create a project from the cloud console, and then an API token with **both read and write permissions** (sidebar > Security > API Tokens); you will see the token only once, so ensure you take note of it somewhere safe
-- a recent Ruby runtime installed (see [this page](https://www.ruby-lang.org/en/documentation/installation/) for instructions if you are not familiar with Ruby).
-I am also going to try and create single binaries for this tool that will include the Ruby runtime, for easier installation.
+- a recent Ruby runtime installed if you install the tool as Ruby gem (see [this page](https://www.ruby-lang.org/en/documentation/installation/) for instructions if you are not familiar with Ruby).
+I recommend you use the standalone binaries either downloaded directly or installed with Homebrew though, since it's easier and you don't have to set up Ruby.

 ## Installation